 - Suspension and steering

 Job Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), auto service technicians and mechanics can expect to see employment growth of 17% for the period from 2010 to 2020.
-The median annual salary in May 2012 of an auto service technician and mechanic was reported as being $36,610.
+According to the U.S. Bureau of Labor Statistics (BLS), auto service technicians and mechanics can expect to see employment growth of 5% for the period from 2014 to 2024.
+The median annual salary as of May 2015 for an auto service technician and mechanic was reported as $37,850.

 Continuing Education Information

 Many graduates of a certificate program in automotive technology pursue an associate's degree.
 The associate's degree provides students with a more thorough introduction to the field of automotive technology and qualifies graduates to work in advanced auto technician roles.
 However, before applying for work, ASE certification is strongly recommended.

 ASE certification is offered by the National Institute for Automotive Service Excellence and can be earned in one (or more) of eight specialization areas.
 Areas include brake systems, suspension and steering and engine repair.
 Auto technicians must pass at least one test and provide proof of two or more years of work experience to receive certification.
 This certification must be renewed every five years through additional testing.